Fourth Sunday of Easter (B)

 Homily

-But why should Christ be the true, the noble, the good shepherd of God’s people, who speaks with a certain voice that we should recognize?
+But why should Christ be the one true, noble and good shepherd of God’s people, who speaks with a certain voice we should recognize?
 Because he lays down his life for the sheep and, for them, takes it up again.
-(Cf. G) He is no hired hand, caring first for himself and then for others.
-He is no thief, who would rob us of our trust, and then abandon us.
-Nor is he someone who speaks one thing, while hiding another.
-No, his concern is only for us: In our joy, he is truly glad, and in our sorrow, he is truly afflicted.
+(Cf. G) He's no hired hand, caring first for himself and then for others, if at all.
+He's no thief, who would rob us of our trust and then abandon us.
+Nor is he a liar who speaks one thing while cloaking another.
+No, his concern is only for us.
 And that is why his sheep will hear [his] voice (G).
+But only if their ears are tuned to its sound and not those of this world — with its false values, siren songs, and Antichrists.
+For this world is passing away, and with it all that is fleeting.
+What remains is Christ, who leads us to a pasture where we shall be like him, for we shall see him as he is (II), in the light of God’s presence, forever and ever.
+Amen.

 God of lasting love, fulfil your plan of salvation to gather into one fold the peoples of the whole world.
 Let everyone on earth recognise your Christ as the Good Shepherd, who freely lays down his life for all to take it up again in power.
 Grant this through Christ our Lord.
 Amen.
 (ICEL; 1998)

-Interlude (Henry W. Baker)
+Offertory Hymn (Henry W. Baker)

 The King of love my shepherd is,